Chip Kelly: Philadelphia Eagles (2013–2015)

 Kelly agreed to terms with the Philadelphia Eagles to become the team's head coach on January 16, 2013.
 Although general manager Howie Roseman ran the team's drafts and free agency signings in his first two seasons with the team, Kelly had the final say over the 53-man roster.
 His predecessor, Andy Reid, also had the title and/or powers of general manager for most of his tenure.

 In his first season, Kelly reversed the Eagles' fortunes of the previous year.
-Taking over a team that went 4–12 in 2012, Reid's last year, Kelly led the Eagles to a 10–6 record and the NFC Eastern Division Championship, becoming just the second head coach in league history to win a division title in his first season in the NFL.
-They lost in the first round of the playoffs at home to the New Orleans Saints 26–24, on a last-second field goal.
+Taking over a team that went 4–12 in 2012, Reid's last year, Kelly led the Eagles to a 10–6 record and the NFC East Division title, becoming just the second head coach in league history to win a division title in his first season in the NFL.
+They narrowly lost to the New Orleans Saints 26–24 in the Wild Card Round of the playoffs.

 In his second season in Philadelphia, Kelly finished with an identical 10–6 record, despite key injuries to players like quarterback Nick Foles and linebacker DeMeco Ryans.
 However, unlike the previous season, the Eagles failed to make the playoffs in 2014.

 On January 2, 2015, Eagles owner Jeffrey Lurie announced that Kelly would assume control of the 90-man roster (including authority over the draft and free agency), while Roseman would be "elevated" to the role of Executive Vice President of Football Operations, remaining in control of the salary cap and contracts.
 Soon afterward, the Eagles traded All-Pro running back LeSean McCoy to the Buffalo Bills for linebacker Kiko Alonso (who was a former Oregon Duck under Kelly) and Pro Bowl quarterback Nick Foles to the St. Louis Rams for quarterback Sam Bradford on March 10, 2015, under Kelly's request.
 Both trades were met with overwhelmingly negative reception from Eagles fans.
 He also signed former Cowboys running back and reigning rushing champion DeMarco Murray.
+Kelly also was criticized by current and former players and coaches for treating White and Black players differently, and for being a control freak who sees his players "as a commodity."

 On December 29, 2015, with the Eagles at 6–9, Kelly was fired before the final regular season game, in a statement made by Lurie.
-It was quickly speculated that he would be a candidate for several NFL head coach openings; on January 7, it was reported that Kelly had met with the San Francisco 49ers about their head coaching position.
+It was quickly speculated that Kelly would be a candidate for several NFL head coach openings, and on January 7, it was reported that Kelly had met with the San Francisco 49ers about their head coaching position.